Odinbytes/Fanya/README.md

 5. Backend Integration: Add a database or server-side storage to sync tasks across multiple devices.

 **Contributing**
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.
-If you find any bugs or have feature requests, please open an issue.
+If you find any bugs or have feature requests, please feel free to opem an issue or reach out.